Kane County Attorneys for Workers' Compensation Death Benefits

 There is no set rule as to how long a recipient will receive death benefits.
 Some states will give a surviving spouse benefits until the spouse's own death.
 Other states will only give benefits for a certain number of weeks, or until the spouse remarries or enters another intimate relationship.
 If the beneficiary of the benefits is a child, they will usually receive compensation until they become of age.
 If there are other dependents receiving benefits, they will either continue throughout the dependent's life, or until they are considered to be financially independent.

 Certain states require the death of the employee to occur in a set length of time after the work injury or after the last treatment of the injury in order for the death benefits to be received.
 In some instances, there must be a continuous disability in the employee from the time of their injury to the time of their death.

 The death itself does not have to stem directly from the injury or illness.
 The main prerequisite is solely that the injury or illness contributed significantly to the death.

 Death benefits awarded to beneficiaries of the deceased are a separate entity than the workers' compensation benefits for a living employee.
 If an employee is owed his or her regular workers' compensation benefits at the time of their death, these accrued benefits are normally directed to either pass through the deceased's estate or to his or her dependents.
 Death benefits are separate claims.

 If you are a dependent or a member of a deceased's household, contact the skilled workers' compensation lawyers at our firm.
 Many states have time limits for applying for death benefits.
 Our lawyers can assist you with legal advice regarding workers' compensation death benefits and filing an application to help you receive the death benefits to which you may be entitled.
-We offer convenient evening and weekend appointments and 5 locations including Chicago, Joliet, St. Charles, Lombard and Bloomingdale.
+We offer convenient evening and weekend appointments and 5 locations including Chicago, Naperville, St. Charles, Lombard and Bloomingdale.